Barossa Light & Gawler Football Association

 The Barossa Light & Gawler Football Association, more commonly referred to as the BL&GFA, is an Australian rules football competition based in the Barossa Valley, Gawler Region and Light Region of South Australia, Australia.
 Just 42 kilometres north of the state capital of Adelaide, the BL&GFA is an affiliated member of the South Australian National Football League.
-In 2022, Nuriootpa secured the premiership cup for a record equalling eighth time.
+In 2024, the Willaston Donnybrooks secured their twenty-fifth premiership overall and their third in the BLGFA.
 The current president of the League is Mick Brien and the major sponsor of the league is the Grant Burge Winery.